YankeeMarco/xlnet_sequence_tagging/README.md

 ## XLNet sequence tagging
 This project is built for tagging tasks that NLPer always  meets.
-It is not commercial use.
-Alarm: these codes are not finished.
-Please be cautious to use.
-**XLNet** For following tasks:
+Leverage **XLNet** For following tasks:
 * Sequence labelling/tagging/tagger
 * Noun extraction
 * Named entity extraction(NER)
 * Part of speech tagging/tagger

+Alarm: these codes are not finished yet.
+Be cautious to use.

 ## How to use
 For example, run the scipts using: